NOAA-EMC/NCEPLIBS-g2/docs/user_guide.md

 file containing many GRIB2 messages. getgb2() searches an index to find the location of the user specified field.
 The index can be supplied from a seperate GRIB2 index file, or it can be generated internally.

 If getgb2() is used, call gf_finalize() to free all memory. gf_finalize() only needs to be called once, no matter how many times getgb2() is called.

 The GRIB2 file (and the index file, if supplied) must be opened with a call to subroutine baopen() prior to the call to getgb2().

 The decoded information for the selected GRIB field is returned in a derived type variable, gfld.
-Gfld is of type gribfield, which is defined in module grib_mod, so users of this routine will need to include the line "USE GRIB_MOD" in their calling routine.
+Gfld is of type grib_mod::gribfield;
+callers will need to include the line "use grib_mod".

 Note that derived type gribfield contains pointers to many arrays of data.
 The memory for these arrays is allocated when the values in the arrays